itu-tid/lecture-notes/Lectures/9-Effects-Hooks-and-3rd-Party-Libraries.md

 It is persisted between renders.

-Example of automatically focusing a given element on first render:
+Example of **automatically focusing a given element on first render**:
 1. import `useRef`
 2. declare a ref object (i.e. `inputRef`)
 3. pass your object as the `ref` attribute to the desired DOM element